 “YES!
 I ACCEPT!”

-Holly Dent jumped up and down, erupting with delighted squeals and clenching her fists up by her chin.
-Her fellow cheerleaders ringed her in, surrounding her with widened eyes and gaping mouths.
+Holly Dent jumped up and down, clenching her fists tightly by her chin.
+Her fellow cheerleaders surrounded her with bright, cheery smiles.

 “Oh my god—”

 “—knew you were going to be captain some day—”

 “Lizzy would be so happy.”
 This from her best friend and evil lieutenant: Marissa Thompkins.